 |Excess over €50,000||34%||65%|

-Patents are valid certificates in the country or countries in which the application is made.
-However, an initial application in Spain affords protection for the first year (priority year) for member countries of the Paris Convention.
-Before this term expires, protection can be extended internationally.
-It is essential to bear in mind that just applying for a patent does not grant the owner the right to prevent third parties exploiting his technology.
-For this to happen, patents are subject to an examination process in each country or region in which the application is made; and this finally determines the level or protection to which the owner has a right.
+Patents are valid in the country or countries where they are applied for.
+However, an initial application filed in Spain provides during the first year (priority period) protection for countries adhering to the Paris Convention.
+Before this period ends there is the possibility of extending protection internationally.
+It should be noted that the mere fact of applying for a patent does not give its holder the right to prevent third parties from exploiting his technology.
+Patents must go through an examination process in each of the countries or regions in which it is requested, after which it will be determined what degree of protection to which the owner is entitled.

-First of all, we should analyse the case together.
-From the Innovation Management department we can advise you on how to deal with the company concerned, proposing different models of how to work with the company: collaboration agreements, provision of services, etc. and also help you to protect the confidentiality of your projects.
+First of all, it would be convenient for us to analyze the case together.
+From the Innovation Management department we can advise you on how to deal with the interested company, proposing different models of how to work with the company: collaboration agreements, provision of services, etc. and also help you protect the confidentiality of your projects.

-Our Innovation Management department offers you support in the search for commercial partners, which will allow you to find companies that are interested in licensing your patent and put it on the market.
-We can also advise you if you decide to set up your own company and market the process yourself.
+From the Department of Innovation Management we offer you help in the search for commercial partners, which will allow you to find companies that are interested in licensing your patent, and putting it on the market.
+Likewise, we can advise you if you decide to create your own company and market the process yourself.